BobAaldering/IPW_GUI/README.md

-# Internation Project Week - StudyCheckinator 900
+# Saxion Internation Project Week - StudyCheckinator 900

 This is a python program meant for a general idea for the Internation Project Week 2022 for [Saxion University of Applied Sciences](https://www.saxion.edu).

 Pay attention!
-Due to the short development time of this application, it is just a general overview for the involved teachers within this project week.
+Due to the short development time of this application, it is just a general overview for the involved teachers within this project week. **This means that this repository is no longer maintained after 03-02-2022.**

 ## To install the packages